 100-Year Levee Fixes

 Public safety is the number one priority for the City of Dallas in all areas.
 For the Dallas Floodway, the Levee System protects lives and billions of dollars in property value.
+Two federal agencies and one municipality have interlocking roles and responsibilities for assessing levee capabilities: The U.S. Army Corps of Engineers, the City of Dallas and the Federal Emergency Management Agency.

 After Hurricane Katrina, a National Levee Safety Program was instituted resulting in more rigorous and nationally uniform criteria for inspecting levee systems.
 Under this new criteria, the U.S. Army Corps of Engineers (Corps) issued Periodic Inspection No. 9 in March 2009 and rated the Dallas Levee System "Unacceptable".
 As a result, the City lost its 100-Year accreditation of the levee system which began FEMA's process to remap the areas behind the levees.